- Research article

 - Open Access

-External stenting of vein grafts in coronary artery bypass grating: interim results from a two centers prospective study
+External stenting of vein grafts in coronary artery bypass grafting: interim results from a two centers prospective study

 Journal of Cardiothoracic Surgery volume 16, Article number: 74 (2021)